William Humphrey (Northern Ireland politician)

-William Joseph Humphrey MBE (born 17 October 1967) is a Unionist politician from Northern Ireland representing the Democratic Unionist Party (DUP).
-Humphrey was a Member of the Northern Ireland Assembly (MLA) for North Belfast from 2010 to 2022, replacing Nigel Dodds.
+William Joseph Humphrey MBE (born 17 October 1967) is a former Democratic Unionist Party (DUP) politician who was a Member of the Northern Ireland Assembly (MLA) for North Belfast from 2010 to 2022.

+He was a Belfast City Councillor for the Court DEA from 2005 to 2013.

+Background

 Born in the Woodvale area of Belfast, Humphrey studied at the Boys' Model School.
 A member of the Woodvale Residents' Association, he joined the Democratic Unionist Party, becoming its chairman in North Belfast, and a member of the party's executive.

 He was elected to Belfast City Council in the Court district at the 2005 Northern Ireland local elections, then served as High Sheriff of Belfast in 2006.